What Are Key Performance Indicators (KPIs) in general?

 Let we begin from functional Profit and Loss Account

 Functional Profit and Loss Account (P&L) represents a specific reporting form that reflects the most important functions of creating a profit.
 Functional Profit and Loss accounts enable the calculation of significant KPIs of an accounting firm.
-Accordingly, it is very important to have the following categories in the P&L of an accounting firm: revenues pre-service lines, sub-consulting fees, salaries and bonuses, gross margin, commercial costs, commercial margin, general costs, EBITDA, EBIT, taxation, tax rate, and net results.
+Accordingly, it is very important to have the following categories in the P&L of an accounting firm: revenues pre-service lines, sub-consulting fees, salaries and bonuses, marginal revenues and profit margins, commercial costs, commercial margin, general costs, EBITDA, EBIT, taxation, tax rate, and net results.

 Download excel model: P&L and KPIs for Accounting